Volue-Public/energy-mesh-python/docs/source/timeseries.rst

 :doc:`Mesh functions <mesh_functions>` for more information.

-For calculation time series expressions refer to :doc:`search language <mesh_search>` which is used to traverse the Mesh model to find specific objects or attributes provided in the expressions.
+For more information on calculation time series expressions refer to :doc:`search language <mesh_search>` which is used to traverse the Mesh model to find specific objects or attributes provided in the expressions.
 One might want to find the water level for all reservoirs in a specific area in a given